alpmestan/servant/tutorial.md

 ### Operations

 I've been talking about operations so far without saying much about them, except that at its core an operation is juste a type, which usually is empty.
-The standard operations provided by *servant* actually **are** empty types:
+The standard operations provided by *servant* (in `Servant.Prelude`) actually **are** empty types:

 ``` haskell
 data Add